 It will be interesting to see how the market reacts to this IPO.

-Here’s a tour of the S-1 and main characteristics of the business, that my FirstMark colleague John Wu and I put together.
+Here’s a quick analysis of the S-1 and main characteristics of the business, put together by my FirstMark colleague John Wu and I.

 - Founded in 2009, the company has taken a long road to scalable revenue, breaking the $100M recurring revenue mark only earlier this year.
 At 11 years since founding, C3 lands just above the median age for recent SaaS IPOs, but ranks in the lower half in terms of revenue scale, with above average growth rates.